MrKWatkins/ZXSpectrumNextTests/Tests/Misc/DmaInteractive/ReadMe.txt

-    p       test area is in attributes/pixels (will require addresses re-LOAD!) the source test area for pixels is pre-filled by custom byte (SS=default patterns) does redraw screen (not fully like ⌥q)
-    ⌥q      redraw screen, reset source+destination area
+    p       test area is in attributes/pixels (will require addresses re-LOAD!) the source test area for pixels is pre-filled by custom byte (SS=default patterns) does redraw screen (not fully like ⌥q) h       outputs couple of hexa values from destination area (from first non-zero) ⌥q      redraw screen, reset source+destination area
     ⌥3      WR3     ; WR3=$80 (disable interrupt and all) (for other use custom byte)
     ⌥5      WR5     ; WR5=$82 (stop on end, /CE, ready active low) (for other use custom byte)